Calibrated Multimodal Representation Learning with Missing Modalities: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We first adopt the VAST-150K with complete modalities for warming up parameters, following \cite{chen2023vast, cicchetti2024gramian}.
 Then we train the model on datasets with missing modality.
 Specifically, we select two datasets: MSRVTT \cite{bain2021frozen} for vision-text pairs and AudioCaps \cite{kim2019audiocaps} for audio-text pairs, covering two mainstream types of multimodal datasets (\textit{i.e.}, V$\leftrightarrow$T, A$\leftrightarrow$T).
-To evaluate our method, we select 6 benchmarks, including MSR-VTT \cite{chen2011collecting}, DiDeMo \cite{anne2017localizing}, ActivityNet \cite{krishna2017dense}, and VATEX \cite{wang2019vatex} for vision-text retrieval, and AudioCaps \cite{kim2019audiocaps} and Clotho \cite{drossos2020clotho} for audio-text retrieval.
+To evaluate our method, we select 10 benchmarks, including MSR-VTT \cite{chen2011collecting}, DiDeMo \cite{anne2017localizing}, ActivityNet \cite{krishna2017dense}, and VATEX \cite{wang2019vatex} for vision-text retrieval, AudioCaps \cite{kim2019audiocaps}, and Clotho \cite{drossos2020clotho} for audio-text retrieval.
 Only test splits are used for evaluation to avoid any information leakage.
+We also evaluate our method on the multimodal classification task via fine-tuning on VGGSound~\cite{chen2020vggsound} and UCF101~\cite{soomro2012ucf101}, and evaluating on four testing datasets, including VGGSound, UCF101, AudioSet~\cite{gemmeke2017audio}, and ESC50~\cite{piczak2015esc}, in Section~\ref{sec:overall_performance}.
 We detail the statistics of datasets in Appendix~\ref{sec:appendix:datasets}.